 - Compact Flash (UDMA) and SD (UHS-I) slots

 - USB 3.0

 - Shutter rated to 200,000 cycles (vs 150,000 on 7D)

 The shutter is something out of this world.
 Being used to the shutter speed the 6d had and then the 550d, the 7d’s shutter is like a Maclaren whereas the 6d is alike to a sports Citroen hatchback.
 What makes this even better is the 1/8000 capacity.
 Being able to shoot with higher shutter settings and a larger ISO range has just made everything that extra bit tasty.

-Another comparison, this time line outs in rugby.
-The 6d (right) has an amazing depth of colour that can be exaggerated in post production but due to the slow shutter it’s harder to get “the” moments.
-The 7dii(left) adapts well to light changes, although has not got the same capacity of low light and colour than the 6d.
+Another comparison, this time, line outs in rugby.
+The 6d (right) has an amazing depth of colour that can be exaggerated in post-production but due to the slow shutter, it’s harder to get “the” moments.
+The 7dii(left) adapts well to light changes, although has not got the same capacity for low light and colour as the 6d.

 Although the 7dii is an amazing camera, and I do love the quality of images it can produce, the low lighting is definitely inferior to the 6d.
 The low light colour quality of the 6d without the need for a flash really means I can concentrate less on adjusting my settings constantly and more on the subject matter.
 With the 7dii, I definitely found the lowlight aspect a constant challenge.
 In conclusion, I am happy I have the abilities of both!